serverless/blog/posts/2017-10-06-definitive-guide-serverlessconf-2017-nyc.md

 ## Who’s who: find these people and pick their brains

 Take a break from donuts and t-shirts to chat with the best serverless minds in the biz.
-Swing by Trek10’s booth and start a lofty theoretical conversation.
+Swing by Trek10’s booth and throw them some implementation curveballs.
 Absorb anecdotes and truth pills from Ben Kehoe at iRobot.
-Try to get secrets out of the developers AWS, Azure and Google are sending.
+Try to get future product secrets out of the developers AWS, Azure, Google and IBM are sending.

 [Serverless](serverless.com) is having an open office hours, which you can [sign up for in advance](https://calendly.com/charmmie-hendon/serverless-office-hours-sign-up/10-10-2017).
 Bring it on.
 We are so ready to nerd out with you.